Jfudge95/Realtor-React/README.md

 # Realtor

-Welcome to Realtor a real estate website I developed using React.js 18, Firebase 9, Tailwind CSS 3, and React Router 6.
-Throughout building this website, I have gained valuable knowledge and skills in React.js, Firebase, Tailwind CSS, and various other modern web development technologies.
+Welcome to Realtor a real estate website I developed using React.js, Firebase, Tailwind CSS, and React Router.

 ## Features